mdeguzis/SteamOS-Tools/docs/desktop-software-readme.md

 `xbox-bindings`
 Installs the nice set of controller bindings from [Sharkwouter](https://github.com/sharkwouter) and his [VaporOS 2](https://steamcommunity.com/groups/steamuniverse/discussions/1/612823460253620427/) SteamOS variant

+`ue4`
+Installs the Unreal 4 engine and server for Linux (in-progress)

 ***
 ### Warning regarding the emulation-src type